Lymm Hall: History

-Hall
+Architecture

 The main (north) front and the west front are constructed in coursed buff sandstone; the south front is in brick with stone dressings on a stone plinth.
 The roofs are slated and the chimneys constructed of stone.
-The house has two storeys and attics.
+The Hall has two storeys and attics.
 The north front is E-shaped.
 It has a central porch with a balustrade, and three-light mullioned and transomed windows on each side.
 Above the porch is a two-light sash window.
 The parapet is plain, rising in two steps to the projecting wings.
 These have three-light mullioned windows in the lower level, three-light mullioned and transomed windows in the upper level, and a single-light window in the gable.
 The west front has sash windows, a projecting chimney, and a canted four-light oriel window.
 The south front is irregular in plan, with a recessed gabled portion to the left containing one window, a central portion with three windows, and a right gabled portion containing a canted two-storey bay window.
 To the right of the south front is a wing with a bow window containing a French window.
 Above this is a Doric cornice.
 The east front is obscured behind a 19th-century service wing.

 Associated structures

 Lymm Hall is approached by a bridge over a moat (now dry) that dates probably from the middle of the 17th century.
 The bridge is listed at Grade II.
 The former stables, probably dating from the early 17th century, have been converted into a house, and are also listed at Grade II.
-The moated site on which the Hall stands, together with an ice house, are a Scheduled Monument.
+The moated site on which the Hall stands, together with an ice house, are a scheduled monument.
 To the west are two cockpits also recognised as a Scheduled Monument.
 A temporary structure sited to the west of the main Hall, colloquially referred to as 'The Den' existed in the late 20th century before being damaged beyond repair by weather damage.
 A replacement structure was built on a new site, this time to the east of the Hall, though was destroyed by fire in an apparent deliberate act of arson in the early 21st century.
 The culprit has never been identified.